anacatytamez/C/HOMEWORKS/PIA/README.md

 With help of an ExA_FIME: Cesar Tamez

 #### Autoevaluation
-1: complexity 1 (not so complex, it is a combination of different functions)
+1: complexity 2 (not so complex, it is a combination of different functions)

 2: functionality 2 (sometimes the order of how the options are selected causes the execution to finish, I do not know why in Online GDB the menu doesn't executes)

 3: code 3 (it's very neat)

-4: storage 2
+4: storage 3 (the number of products can be modified, so you can storage n products)

 5: documentation 2 (video has not the best quality)

-Final Score 10/15
+Final Score 12/15

 ###### By Anacatalina Tamez (anacatytamez)